nithin14/CupcakeOrder/README.md

 This app demonstrates multiple fragments in an activity, a shared ViewModel across fragments, data binding, LiveData, and the Jetpack Navigation component.

-(It's a preorder based app 2$ per cupcake any flavour and 3$ extra if you choose same day delivery)
+(It's a preorder based app 2 dollar per cupcake any flavour and 3 dollar extra if you choose same day delivery)

 ## Demo